strangebuzz/cache-watcher/README.md

 # Sfcw: the SymFony Cache Watcher

-It's a small Go program that will watch your Symfony files and refresh your cache when needed so you don't have to wait when refreshing your browser.
+Sfcw is a small Go program that will watch your Symfony files and refresh your cache when needed so you don't have to wait when refreshing your browser.

 It's goal is to improve the [Developper Experience](https://symfony.com/blog/making-the-symfony-experience-exceptional) with Symfony (DX).